alm33/curated-list/README.md

   DevDocs combines multiple API documentations in a fast, organized, and searchable interface
 * [warp](https://www.warp.dev/)
   Terminal app for MacOS
+* [Topgrade](https://github.com/r-darwish/topgrade) Topgrade uses tools and package manager installed on your machine to upgrade everything in a single command

 # Backend
 ## Java